alphagov/govuk-developer-docs/source/manual/ask-for-technical-support-out-of-hours.html.md

 ## Time off in lieu and overtime payments

-We will make sure that everyone who works overtime is compensated with time off in lieu and overtime payments, in line with Cabinet Office and GDS policies.
+We will make sure that everyone who works out of hours is compensated with time off in lieu and overtime payments, in line with Cabinet Office and GDS policies.

 See the [Cabinet Office Intranet page on excess hours](https://intranet.cabinetoffice.gov.uk/task/excess-hours-weekends-and-travelling-time/policy/#excesshoursemployeesatgrade67) for more details.